 A mixture of on-line and practical training with your class.
 Provides you with all the theory, practical knowledge and resources to successfully set up your own outdoor learning programme.
 Includes NIFSA membership.

-The programme costs £750 or £1,500 which includes installation of seating area in your setting and a visit to Clandeboye Nature Ranger Centre in Bangor.
+Programmes cost between £750 and £1,500.
+The Premium Package includes installation of a seating area in your setting and a visit to Clandeboye Nature Ranger Centre in Bangor.
 The first permanent Forest School site in Northern Ireland.
 For full details on all the programmes available please click on the link below to visit our on-line shop -

 Funding is available from participating Council areas and company sponsorship but is a competitive process and not guaranteed.